 For travellers, families and wildlife enthusiasts alike, the Sharjah Desert Park is a great place to be.
-With over 300,000 visitors a year, Sharjah Desert Park is a destination of knowledge and entertainment for people of all ages.
-If you are planning to visit, here are some essential details, including the ticket price, timings and more about Sharjah Desert Park.
+It is a destination of knowledge and entertainment for people of all ages.
+If you are planning to visit, here are some essential details about Sharjah Desert Park, including the location, timings, ticket prices and more.

 ABOUT SHARJAH DESERT PARK

 Established in 1995 in the Seih Al-Masmout Reserve, this desert park in Sharjah started as a conservation centre for the region’s endangered flora and fauna.
 Over time, it has developed into a vibrant edutainment centre perfect for weekend retreats with a gorgeous botanical garden, a petting farm and a breeding facility for rare desert animals rescued from their endangered habitats.
 The breeding centre, however, is not open to the general public.

 LIST OF THINGS TO DO AT SHARJAH DESERT PARK

 The Sharjah Natural History Museum has different segments based on Sharjah’s history:

 - The first section is ‘Journey through Sharjah.’
 It features various preserved habitats and graphic illustrations of different climates to show how the local flora and fauna have survived in the city.

 - The Desert Life section displays the desert environment and shows how living organisms adapt to survive in harsh desert conditions.

 - Another hall in the Sharjah Natural History Museum is themed ‘A Journey through Time.’
 As the centre for geological exhibits, it maps the timeline of the earth and even includes the fossilised thigh bone of a dinosaur, a massive slab of petrified copper ore and the first real meteor from space.
 It also features fossils of raindrops and the world’s oldest rock.